forestgrape/people_interactions/jurisprudence/sanctions.md

 *Terminology, legal specifications and practice:* The term sanctions is mostly used to denote restrictions taken by a state or a group of state on another state often as coercive measures.
 In international law (including the UN Charter), sanctions are not well specified.

 *Motivations/Goals:*
-Sanctions are motivated by different goals such as justice-system-like (e.g. break of international law), capability control (e.g. prevent proliferation of nuclear weapons) or political (e.g. restrict an unfriendly government).
-Sanctions then sometimes are coercive (encourage/enforce the [state] actor to change its behavior) or punishment measures which has a deterring effect on others doing the same.
+Sanctions are motivated by different goals such as justice-system-like (e.g. break of international law), capability control (e.g. prevent proliferation of nuclear weapons) or political (e.g. restrict an unfriendly/unwanted government).
+Sanctions then sometimes are coercive (encourage/enforce the [state] actor to change its behavior), punishment (which has a deterring effect on others doing the same) or restrictive (hinder a government/country to achieve certain goals.
+For example to produce nuclear weapons.).

 *Implementations:*
 Depending on the goal of a sanction, different implementations are possible.
 Frequently used implementations are economic, technological or travel restrictions.